 Recognizing the public security need and the potential of the Urban Security Market ("USM"), LDT was formed in April 2018.
-LDT has exclusive global license for the technology and has trademarked HEXWAVE and the Company will look to bring this exciting product to market.
+LDT has an exclusive global license for the active imaging technology and has trademarked HEXWAVE and the Company will look to bring this exciting product to market.

-Strategic Review and Letter of Intent
+Strategic Review and the Agreement

 On December 31, 2019 Liberty announced a fulsome review of its go-to-market strategy and all aspects of it's business, which included finding a strategic partner, selling, or raising additional funding to ensure that HEXWAVE could be brought to market.
-On January 27, 2020, the Company entered into a Letter of Intent ("LOI") with DrawDown Detection Inc. ("DrawDown") to acquire a 100% interest in DrawDown via a merger with Liberty.
-The LOI provided for an initial loan of \$2 million (\$1.0 million advanced as of March 11, 2020) and upon completion of the merger, a minimum of 12 months funding.
-Upon completion of the merger, it is expected that the common shares of the resulting entity will resume trading on the TSXV.
-The closing of the transaction amongst other things is subject to Liberty and DrawDown negotiating and executing definitive documentation, the satisfactory completion of due diligence by the parties, and the completion of additional financing.
-It is expected that a new management team will also be put in place.
+On April 2, 2020, the Company entered into an amalgamation agreement (the "Agreement") with DrawDown Detection Inc. ("DrawDown") to acquire a 100% interest in DrawDown via an arm's length reverse takeover of the Company by DrawDown.
+The Agreement provided for a bridge loan of \$2 million (\$1.8 million advanced as of December 31, 2020) and upon completion of the merger the funding required per rules and regulations of the TSXV.
+Subsequent to December 31, 2020, on March 17, 2021 the Company completed the business combination with DrawDown.
+Please refer to section 7 - Subsequent Events, for additional details.